duckietown-udem/udem-fall19-public/notebooks/hw-02-pure-pursuit-control.md

     $ roslaunch <your_package_name> <your_launch_file_name>

-A good way to build your own launch file might be to figure out what's actually happening in the `lane_following.launch` file in duckietown_demos in dt-core and use this as a template to create your own thing.
-I.e., turn off the "args" that correspond to the new nodes that you don't want to run and then add your own includes or node launching code after.
+A good way to build your own launch file would be to use the provided launchfile, `lane_following.launch`, as a template.
+You can find this file in `duckietown_demos` in `dt-core`.
+You can "turn off" the `args` that correspond to the new nodes that you don't want to run and then add your own `include`s or `<node>` launching code after.
+You'll want to create a new launchfile, rather than editing the original `lane_following.launch`.

 ## Trying your code on the robot

 Once you are happy with the operation of your new package, you can try it on the robot.
 Go into your repo's base directory (the one you made from the template) and run: